Ch4s3/-pursu.es/source/drafts/09-10-elixir-structs-explained.html.markdown

 positioned to understand what structs offer in addition to the functionality of maps, and how they differ significantly from maps.

+While the differences are important, structs look very similar to maps
 * establish similarities
 * establish differences
 * metnion the Access protocol and how its invoked via the __struct__ key